 To validate that Cilium has been properly installed with the correct version, run the following command cilium-status

-and you can observe that Cilium is managing all the pods and they are in “Ready” state and are “Available”.
+, and you will see that Cilium is managing all the pods.
+They are in “Ready” state and are “Available”.

 Cluster and Cilium Health Check